caiostringari/picoastal/README.md

 # Introduction

-This project aims to provide the information needed to build an ARGUS-like coastal monitoring system based on single board computers and FLIR (formally Point Grey) machine vision cameras.
+This project aims to provide the information needed to build an ARGUS-like coastal monitoring system based on the Raspberry Pi computer board.
+Both the Raspeberry Pi High Quality Camera and FLIR machine vision cameras are supported.

 This a continuation and update to the system deployed at the Figure 8 pools site, which was detailed in [this paper](https://www.mdpi.com/2072-4292/10/1/11)